signal18/replication-manager/README.md

 A user can change this check based on what is reported by SLA in sync, and decide that most of the time the replication is in sync and when it's not, that the failover should be manual.
 Via http console use "Failover Sync" button

+## Calling external scripts

+Replication-Manager call external scripts and provide following parameters in this order: Old leader host and elected leader

 ## Multi-master